sguox002/leetcode/dp/dp-medium I.md

     }
 ```
 931. Minimum Falling Path Sum

 element + min(previous row closest three sum)

 647. Palindromic Substrings

 dp[i,j] is the number of p-string for S(i...j)

 self+dp[i,j-1]+dp[i+1,j]-dp[i+1,j-1]

 iterate i reverse, j normal

 413. Arithmetic Slices

 dp[i] means the number of arithmetic slices ending with A[i]

 dp[i]=dp[i-1]+1 if it satisfy arithmetic

 answer is the accumulation

 712. Minimum ASCII Delete Sum for Two Strings

 edit distance dp[i,j]

 714. Best Time to Buy and Sell Stock with Transaction Fee

 dp[i]=max(dp[i-1],dp[j]+price[i]-price[j]-fee) for j=0 to i-1

 sell or not sell on ith day

 646. Maximum Length of Pair Chain

+sort the chain according to its start.

-//dp[i] is the number of longest chain for ith pair, it shall be the previous chain+1
+dp[i] is the number of longest chain for ith pair, it shall be the previous chain+1

 343. Integer Break

-make the product the largest
+make the product the largest.

 j*(i-j) vs j*dp[i-j], break into j and i-j two numbers

 638. Shopping Offers

 better using recursive for this

 357. Count Numbers with Unique Digits

 dp[i] is the number from 10^(i-1) 10^i

 first digit: 1-9

 second digit: 0-9 but cannot use previous digit, 9

 9*9*8*7.....

 486. Predict the Winner

 same as 877, but we can use direct dp max(num[l]-dp[l+1,r],num[r]-dp[l,r-1])

 l: reverse iteration, r normal iteration

 650. 2 Keys Keyboard

-copy all and paste
+copy all and paste two operations

 dp[i]=dp[j]+i/j if i%j==0. paste j for i/j times, find the max j.

 392. Is Subsequence

 dp: by deleting char to see if we can reach to the other string

 greedy: always match the first char using two pointers

 62. Unique Paths